Alternative names: Sjögren's (pronounced SHOW-grins), SS

 In cases of secondary Sjogren's syndrome, the patient will have had an autoimmune disease such as rheumatoid arthritis or lupus before Sjogren's developed.
 People with this type tend to have more health problems because they have two diseases, and they are also less likely to have the antibodies associated with primary Sjogren's.

 The disease-fighting cells of the immune system attack the glands that produce tears and saliva (the lacrimal and salivary glands).
-The disease can affect other glands too, such as those in the stomach, pancreas and intestines, and can cause dryness in other places that need moisture, such as the nose, throat, airways, vagina and skin.
+Sjogren's can affect other glands too, such as those in the stomach, pancreas and intestines, and can cause dryness in other places that need moisture, such as the nose, throat, airways, vagina and skin.

-When Sjögren's affects other parts of the body, the condition is called extraglandular involvement because the problems extend beyond the tear and salivary glands.
+When Sjögren's syndrome affects other parts of the body, the condition is called extraglandular involvement because the problems extend beyond the tear and salivary glands.

 The doctor will first take a detailed medical history, which includes asking questions about general health, symptoms, family medical history, alcohol consumption, smoking, or use of drugs or medications.
-The doctor will also do a complete physical exam to check for other signs of Sjogren's.
+The doctor will also do a complete physical exam to check for signs of Sjogren's.

-There may be some tests, too.
 First, the doctor will want to check the eyes and mouth to see whether Sjogren's is causing the symptoms and how severe the problem is.
 Because there are many possible causes of dry eyes and dry mouth, the doctor will take these into account.

 One is generally considered to have definite Sjogren's if one has dry eyes, dry mouth, and a positive lip biopsy.
 The doctor may decide to perform additional tests to see whether other parts of the body are affected, and whether various antibodies are found in the blood.